twilightcity-net/flow-insight/README.md

 ## TwilightCity Desktop Application ##
 TwilightCity is a desktop application and suite of tools to support optimizing flow and data-driven learning on a team.

- It works in tandem with a peer-to-peer socket server called Gridtalk, and a metrics engine called Gridtime.
+ It works in tandem with a peer-to-peer socket server called Talknet, and a metrics engine called Gridtime.

 ### Install from Source ###
-The following will describe how to install 'TwilightCity' from source code, and connect to production community servers: "https://home.twilightcity.net" and for Gridtalk "https://gridtalk.twilightcity.net".
+The following will describe how to install 'TwilightCity' from source code, and connect to production community servers: "https://home.twilightcity.net" and for Talknet "https://talk.twilightcity.net".
 Please contact us for an API key.

 Requirements:
 - Node v16.13.0
 - Xcode-CLI (`xcode-select --install`) (Mac Only)
-- Yarn v1.2.x
+- Yarn v1.22.x
 - Git w/ CLI

 0) Install git version control system from here: